kristoferlund/ic-vite-react-next/README.md

 - [Vite 6](https://vite.dev/): The most significant major release since Vite 2, featuring a new Environment API for enhanced flexibility, extended framework support, and streamlined performance for modern web development.
 - [Eslint 9](https://eslint.org/): The latest release of Eslint introduces the flat configuration API along with new rules and bug fixes.
 - [Tanstack Query 5](https://tanstack.com/query/latest): The template uses Tanstack Query for data fetching, caching and loading state management.
+- [ic-reactor/react](https://github.com/ic-reactor/react): A React library for building Internet Computer dapps with declarative bindings and hooks.
 - [shadcn/ui](https://ui.shadcn.com/): Sorry, no. Shadcn is not available for Tailwind 4 yet.
 Soon hopefully.

 ## Setup, dev environment